 The 1/10th scale, electric powered section covers 3 different types of racing cars.

 The largest class is for 4-wheel drive touring cars capable of speeds in excess of 70mph making them the fastest electric power class.
 They are made from carbon fibre, titanium, composites, anodised alloys and feature advanced electronics, making them one of the most tuneable classes.

 F1 cars have been running for a few years now within our section, they share the same technology as the Touring Cars and are just as tuneable.
 New for this year is the addition of Front wheel drive touring cars, known as 'Frontie'.
 This new class is aimed at keeping the realistic racing look with hatchback bodies and spoke wheels.
 Being front wheel drive, it will limit the power/speed and put the skill back to the driver.

-The racing series for our section is divided into 2 different championship series.
 The National series over 5 rounds, and the Clubman series over 7 rounds.

 The format is a 1-day meeting with an option to practice the day before should you so wish.